ceph/ceph/doc/install/index.rst

 Recommended methods
 ~~~~~~~~~~~~~~~~~~~

-:ref:`Cephadm <cephadm>` installs and manages a Ceph cluster using containers and
+:ref:`Cephadm <cephadm_deploying_new_cluster>` installs and manages a Ceph
-systemd, with tight integration with the CLI and dashboard GUI.
+cluster using containers and systemd, with tight integration with the CLI and
+dashboard GUI.

 * cephadm only supports Octopus and newer releases.
 * cephadm is fully integrated with the new orchestration API and